-This is my new favourite risotto recipe.
-Butternut squash and kale ensure that this creamy vegan risotto is packed full of both flavour and goodness.
-Gluten free, dairy free and vegan.
+A creamy vegan risotto that's packed full of both flavour and goodness.
+This butternut squash and kale risotto is gluten free, dairy free and vegan.

 There are several types of kale.
 I find curly kale or cavolo nero (sometimes called black kale) the easiest to find.
 For this vegan risotto recipe I've used cavolo nero - however you can use any variety.

 Kale isn't hard to prepare but there are a few things worth knowing - for example you should always remove the leaves from the stems.

 Read more about how to prepare kale.